-The exodus to the suburbs and rural areas, exacerbated by the rise of remote working, has reduced inventory.
+Their exodus to the suburbs and rural areas, exacerbated by the rise of remote working, has reduced inventory.
 Unsurprisingly, according to Federal Reserve Economic Data (FRED) compiled by the Federal Reserve Bank of St. Louis, the number of active listings in Fairfield County has plummeted.
+Competition for housing drove prices up significantly.
+Using data from Zillow, CT Insider reported that median home value in Ridgefield rose from \$596,825 in Jan., 2020 to \$759,736 in Jan.
+2022, a surge of 27.3%.

-5.7 RIDGEFIELD HOUSING TRENDS AND PROJECTIONS
+5.8 RIDGEFIELD HOUSING TRENDS AND PROJECTIONS

 Housing costs have risen nationwide over the past five years and Ridgefield is no exception to this trend.
-All housing types have experienced this sharp increase in price-single-family homes, condos (rentals and owned)
+All housing types have experienced this sharp increase in price-single-family homes, condos, rentals and owned-rendering Ridgefield even less affordable, especially to first-time homeowners.
+These price-history charts from Redfin illustrate this trend: